Filipino citizens do not need a visa to visit Morocco for short stays of up to 90 days.

 - Track the procedure.
 Once submitted, you can follow up on the visa status through the Moroccan Embassy.

-Filipino citizens typically do not need to apply for a visa online through the official website at https://www.acces-maroc.ma/, as they are granted visa-free entry into Morocco for up to 90 days.
+Filipino citizens typically can’t apply for a visa online through the official website at https://www.acces-maroc.ma/, as they are granted visa-free entry into Morocco for up to 90 days.

 Processing Time for Morocco Visas